greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/next-architecture-workflow_1_1_1.md

 ---
-title: "Next Architecture Workflow"
+title: Next Architecture Workflow
-description: "The charter of this working group is to define and implement the next iteration of the Architecture Evolution Workflow."
+description: The charter of this working group is to define and implement the next iteration of the Architecture Evolution Workflow.
 status: active
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/next-architecture-workflow_1_1_1/
+linkTitle: Next Architecture Workflow
+type: docs
 ---

 ## Attributes